bmeyer99/cc_preflight_check/README.md

 * `--parameters "Key1=Value1" "Key2=Value2" ...` (Optional, but often necessary)
     * **Why:** These are the parameters you would pass to the CloudFormation stack during its creation or update.
 The script needs them because:
-        * **Prerequisite Identification:** Some parameters (like `OutpostRoleArn` in the Cfn template) point to existing AWS resources.
+        * **Prerequisite Identification:** Some parameters (like `OutpostRoleArn` in the CFT) point to existing AWS resources.
 The script uses the provided parameter value to know which specific prerequisite to check.
         * **Resource Naming & Configuration:** Other parameters (e.g., `CortexPlatformRoleName`, `ExternalID`) influence the names, ARNs, or configurations (like IAM Role trust policies or inline policy conditions) of the resources CloudFormation will create.
 Providing these helps the script:
             * Construct more specific (less wildcarded) ARNs for the IAM simulation.
             * Supply relevant `ContextEntries` (like `sts:ExternalId`) to the IAM simulation if these parameters are used in IAM policy condition keys.